A visit to Florence without taking in the beauty of the Arno River as it courses underneath Ponte Vecchio would be like

 It's just as beautiful from a distance

 And of course there are those, who just want to watch the water float by — and that's good too!
 I am never one to say no to an aperitivo riverside!
-Especially in the summer when lots of places pop up directly along the banks, where you can settle in with a glass of prosecco, a few snackers and an hour or two to relax.
-There are a few bars with river views and live music that are perfect for a romantic - or rowdy - happy hour.
-Some of our favorites include Easy Living or the Streetfood corner with fried fish, quality hamburgers and artisan beer at Lungarno del Tempio.
+Especially in the summer when lots of places pop up directly along the banks, where you can settle in with a glass of prosecco, a few snacks and an hour or two to relax.
+There are a few bars with river views and live music which are perfect for a romantic - or rowdy - happy hour.